ethanp/Notes/Java Concurrency Notes.md

 ### Class ReentrantLock

-A `ReentrantLock` has the same behavior & semantics as the *implicit monitor lock* used by the `synchronized(obj)` keyword, but has "extended capabilities".
+> A `ReentrantLock` has the same behavior & semantics as the *implicit monitor lock* invoked with the `synchronized` keyword, but has extended capabilities.

 What makes it "reentrant" is that a single thread can repeatedly acquire a lock it already owns (which increases its `getHoldCount()`).
-You must `unlock()` over and over until your `hold count == 0`.
+If you do that, you must correspondingly `unlock()` over and over until your `hold count == 0`.
 This allows a single thread to acquire a lock, then call another method that also acquires that lock, without any issues.

+If you construct a _fair_ `ReentrantLock`, it will favor granting access to the longest-waiting thread.
+Otherwise, no particular access order is guaranteed.
 Don't make your lock `fair` unless you have a reason, because it makes your code much slower.
-Fairness gives preferential treatment to the longest-waiting threads.

-Note that the `Serializable` interface has no methods.
+Note that the `Serializable` interface has no methods to bring to the table.
+Upon deserialization, a `Lock` will be _unlocked_, regardless of the state it was in when it was serialized.

     class ReentrantLock implements Lock, Serializable {
+        ReentrantLock(boolean fair)

         boolean isLocked()

         int     getHoldCount() // number of holds by current thread